knurtsysteme/Facility-Access-Manager/README.md

 ### In General

 #### The very core configuration ####

 Follow the instructions in the file ```/opt/knurt/fam/config/fam_global.conf```.
-This is where to set database accesses and so on.
+Main settings are for database connections, a hard coded direct access to a full screen booking calendar, the uri to own content (if you like to use own pictures etc), a possibility to use a proxy, the email-server-settings, file-upload settings and so on.

 #### Texts concerning the entire application ####

-Texts for emails, for the html header and so on are set in the file ```/opt/knurt/fam/config/lang.properties```.
+Texts for emails, html header, facilities and logbooks are set in the file ```/opt/knurt/fam/config/lang.properties```.

 #### Usually you do not have to care for ####

-* ```/opt/knurt/fam/config/loader.xml``` Load the other configuration files.
-Configure other files here.
+* ```/opt/knurt/fam/config/loader.xml``` Load the configuration files described here.
+Configure other files if you want to.
 * ```/opt/knurt/fam/config/calendarDefaultViews.xml``` Is deprecated and will be removed in future releases.
 * ```/opt/knurt/fam/config/mail.xml``` If you want to have a delay on sending emails.